Omicron wave prompts rationing of COVID medications in Alaska - Alaska Public Media

 Monk said health care providers generally follow the committee’s guidance, which will be largely consistent with what a National Institutes of Health panel published at the end of December and what Bartlett Regional Hospital in Juneau announced it was doing with the one monoclonal antibody treatment that works on omicron, sotrovimab.

-You might think the sickest people would be first in line.
-But these treatments are not for them.
+You’d think the sickest people would be first in line.
+But most of these treatments are not for them.
 The FDA’s emergency use authorizations actually warn that they may make them worse.

 These medications are for people with mild and moderate cases — but at the highest risk of developing a severe case.
 First and foremost, people with compromised immune systems.
 Next, older people who aren’t up to date with their vaccines.
 Specifically, people age 65 and up with other health risk factors, or people 75 and up.

-Note: Correction: An earlier version of this story misstated that all four products that the FDA granted emergency use authorization to that are effective against omicron are for people with mild and moderate cases of COVID-19.
-One of the antiviral medications called remdesivir is for people with COVID-19 who are hospitalized.
-It’s given in a series of IV infusions, not pills.
-It is fully FDA approved for certain patients, but still under emergency use authorization for others.